sunfish-prj/Service-Ledger/hyperledger/fabric/README.md

 *From the hyperledger working directory*

-9)To shutdown all the network
+9) To shutdown all the network

       ./network-setup.sh down